raspy135/Qun-synthesizer/README.md

 ## MAJOR MODES

  The synth has three major modes, it can be changed by pressing ESP32-LyraT's three touch buttons.
-Parameter mode is the main mode of the synthesizer. :
+Parameter mode is the main mode of the synthesizer:

 * “Play” Button = Play Mode.
-It’s for playing and sequencer.
+It’s for playing the sequencer.
 * “Set” Button = Setting.
 For load / save / system setting.
 * “Vol+” Button = Parameter Mode.
 Change synthesizer’s parameters.
 (VOL- button is disabled by hardware)

 * RST button will reset the board.
-Boot button is used only for firmware update.
+Boot button is only used for updating the firmware.

 ![major_mode_change](manual_images/major_mode_change.gif)